Swatisingh-28/CODSOFT/Restaurant Menu App UI/README.md

 ### 🖼 Screenshots

-All screen previews are uploaded in this folder:
+All screen previews are uploaded ahead.
-- all-category.png
-- starters.png
-- mains.png
-- desserts.png
-- drinks.png

 ---